 38.3.15.9.1 General

-The EHT-SIG field provides additional signaling to the U-SIG field for STAs to interpret an EHT MU PPDU.
-In an EHT MU PPDU, the EHT-SIG field contains U-SIG overflow bits that are common to all users.
-The EHT-SIG field further contains resource allocation information to allow the STAs to look up the corresponding resources to be used in the EHT modulated fields of the PPDU.
-The integer fields of the EHT-SIG field are transmitted in unsigned binary format, LSB first, where the LSB is in the lowest numbered bit position.
+The UHR-SIG field provides additional signaling to the U-SIG field for STAs to interpret a UHR MU PPDU.
+In a UHR MU PPDU, the UHR-SIG field contains U-SIG overflow bits that are common to all users.
+The UHR-SIG field further contains resource allocation information to allow the STAs to look up the corresponding resources to be used in the UHR modulated fields of the PPDU.
+The integer fields of the UHR-SIG field are transmitted in unsigned binary format, LSB first, where the LSB is in the lowest numbered bit position.

 38.3.15.9.2 UHR-SIG content channels

-The EHT-SIG field of a 20 MHz EHT MU PPDU contains one EHT-SIG content channel.
-For OFDMA transmission and for non-OFDMA transmission to multiple users, the EHT-SIG field of an EHT MU PPDU that is 40 MHz or 80 MHz contains two EHT-SIG content channels.
-For OFDMA transmission and for non-OFDMA transmission to multiple users, the EHT-SIG field of an EHT MU PPDU that is 160 MHz or wider contains two EHT-SIG content channels per 80 MHz frequency subblock.
-The EHT-SIG content channels per 80 MHz frequency subblock are allowed to carry different information when EHT MU PPDU bandwidth for OFDMA transmission is wider than 80 MHz.
-The EHT-SIG field of an EHT SU transmission or the EHT-SIG field of an EHT sounding NDP contains one EHT-SIG content channel and it is duplicated in each non-punctured 20 MHz subchannel when the EHTPPDU is equal to or wider than 40 MHz.
+The UHR-SIG field of a 20 MHz UHR MU PPDU contains one UHR-SIG content channel.
+For OFDMA transmission, non-OFDMA transmission to multiple users, and non-OFDMA Co-BF transmission, the UHR-SIG field of a UHR MU PPDU that is 40 MHz or 80 MHz contains two UHR-SIG content channels.
+For OFDMA transmission, non-OFDMA transmission to multiple users, and non-OFDMA Co-BF transmission, the UHR-SIG field of an UHR MU PPDU that is 160 MHz or wider contains two UHR-SIG content channels per 80 MHz frequency subblock.
+The UHR-SIG content channels per 80 MHz frequency subblock are allowed to carry different information when UHR MU PPDU bandwidth for OFDMA transmission is wider than 80 MHz.
+The UHR-SIG field of an UHR SU transmission (including SU transmission and SU Co-SR transmission)contains one UHR-SIG content channel and it is duplicated in each non-punctured 20 MHz subchannel when the UHR PPDU is equal to or wider than 40 MHz.

-For an EHT MU PPDU except for an EHT sounding NDP, each EHT-SIG content channel consists of a Common field followed by a User Specific field.
-For an EHT sounding NDP, the User Specific field is not present and the EHT-SIG content channel consists of only a Common field.
+The figures of content channel formats described in EHT-SIG also apply to UHR-SIG (See 36.3.12.8.2 (EHT-SIG content channels)).
+Note that there is no UHR sounding NDP.
+For a UHR MU PPDU, each UHR-SIG content channel consists of a Common field followed by a User Specific field.

+…

 Discussion (related text in 802.11be):